-On today’s date in 1978, Toronto actor Lorne Greene starred in a new sci-fi TV show called Battlestar Galactica, which premiered that evening on ABC.
+On today’s date in 1978, Toronto actor Lorne Greene starred in the new sci-fi TV show Battlestar Galactica, which premiered that evening on ABC.

 In 2006, Canada Post featured Greene on a 51-cent stamp (Scott #2153c) as part of a series featuring Canadians in Hollywood.
 John Candy (SC #2153a), Fay Wray (SC #2153b) and Mary Pickford (SC #2153d) were also featured in the four-stamp issue.
 Printed by the Lowe-Martin Group on Tullis Russell coated paper using five-colour lithography plus varnish, the stamps have general tagging along each side.

 “Canadians have had a tremendous creative influence in film and television, and these stamps recognize their success as part of our heritage,” said Danielle Trottier, stamp design and production manager at Canada Post.

 The different screen eras during which each actor rose to stardom are represented through typography.
 For example, Greene’s name appears in a distinctive Old West type that recalls the TV show Bonanza, which he starred in for 14 years.

 Born in Ottawa in 1915, Greene became well known to Canadians as a CBC radio journalist during the Second World War, when he earned the name “the Voice of Doom” for his grave tones.

 After the war, Greene returned to acting, and eventually won the television role of Ben Cartwright, who was “Pa” on Bonanza.
 His most successful television work after Bonanza was his four-year stint as the host and narrator of the syndicated nature film series, Lorne Greene’s New Wilderness.